 Start by downloading the Action Tour Guide app, which will function as your personal tour guide, audio tour, and map all in one.
 Purchase one tour per car, not per person.
 Everyone listens together!
+Note: This 48+ mile-long tour covers the essentials of Big Cypress in 3-5 hours.

 Once downloaded, your tour begins on the outskirts of Miami, right near the entrance to the Big Cypress National Preserve.
 As you drive, you’ll first pass the Miccosukee Indian Village and hear about the history of indigenous people in south Florida.
 Then you’ll get a feel for more recent history, like the artist who put this landscape on the map.